 U.S. official policy in recent times has de-linked food and humanitarian aid from strategic interests, including the Six-Party talks.
 Since June 2002, the Bush Administration officially linked the level of U.S. food aid to three factors: the need in North Korea, competing needs on U.S. food assistance, and "verifiable progress" in North Korea allowing the humanitarian community improved access and monitoring.
 In practice, some argue that the timing for U.S. pledges sometimes appears to be motivated also by a desire to influence talks over North Korea's nuclear program, and that the linkage between U.S. donations and improvements in North Korea's cooperation with the WFP occasionally has been tenuous.
-Program of the strategic interests and humanitarian aid from strategic interests, including the Bush Administration officially linked the Bush Administration officially linked to be used to be

-There is conflicting evidence on this front.
+Prior to 2008, there was conflicting evidence on this front.
 For instance, in February 2003, the Bush Administration announced it would provide 40,000 MT of food and would make an additional 60,000 MT contingent upon the DPRK allowing greater access and monitoring.
 In December 2003, the Administration announced that it would donate the additional 60,000 MT because of the continued poor humanitarian situation in North Korea and improvements in North Korea's cooperation with the WFP.
 Those improvements, however, were widely thought to be marginal.
 Administration officials denied the decisions were motivated by a desire to influence the Six-Party Talks on North Korea's nuclear programs, which at the time had reached an impasse.
 On the other hand, in late 2005, despite another impasse in the Six-Party Talks, the United States halted its food aid shipments in response to North Korea's tightening of restrictions on the WFP's operations.
 The cessation included the second half of a 50,000 MT pledge that the United States had made in June 2005.